Support Foresters, Farmers, and Ranchers Using Responsible, Climate-Friendly Land Practices

 • Indiana (2021 IN SB 373) is one of several states that has directed state agencies to study and make recommendations for the role of the state in a voluntary carbon market.

-• Colorado (2021 CO HB 1181), Texas (2021 TX SB 1118), and Maine (2021 ME LD 437) have established healthy soil programs or conservation programs that protect soil and water.
+• Colorado (2021 CO HB 1181), Texas (2021 TX SB 1118), Kansas (2022 KS HB2310), Maine (2021 ME LD 437), and Oregon (2023 OR HB 2998) have established healthy soil programs or conservation programs that protect soil and water.

 • The New York (2021 NY A 5386) Soil Health and Climate Resiliency Act establishes a program to assist farmers in improving the health of their soil.
 The bill creates a funding stream to support research and provides matching grants to fund projects that reduce greenhouse gas emissions, implement water management systems on farmland, and encourage soil health and resiliency.
 The program is designed to prioritize socially disadvantaged farmers.